robin-oester/cil-project/README.md

 - `--verbose` - prints additional information during training and testing.

 ### Neural Collaborative Filtering (NCF) & SVD++
-This are all methods that involve training of neural networks.
+These are all methods that involve training of neural networks.
 Therefore, they share a common structure and can be run with the same command.
 ```bash
 python cil_project/neural_filtering/training/<procedure> [command line arguments]